DyogenIBENS/SCORPIOS/README.md

 Detailed information on input files, formats and all parameters can be found in [config_example.yaml](config_example.yaml).

-If you do not have gene alignments available for your study species, we recommend [this tutorial](link to tutorial).
+If you do not have gene alignments available for your study species, we recommend [this paper](https://academic.oup.com/gigascience/article/7/3/giy005/4841850).
+The authors explain how Ensembl Compara groups genes in families and subsequently build multiple alignments (and gene trees).
+In addition, they developped a Galaxy workflow, [GeneSeqToFamily](https://github.com/TGAC/earlham-galaxytools/tree/master/workflows/GeneSeqToFamily), to interactively run each step of the pipeline.

 #### Preparing your configuration file
 Once your data is formatted correctly, you have to create a new configuration file for your SCORPiOs run, using the provided example: